 No maltitol.
 No erythritol.
 No sorbitol.
 Our customers consistently report zero digestive issues — a common reason people switch from Barebells.

-Seed Oils: Vegetable Oils in Barebells
+Seed Oils: Sunflower Oil in Barebells

-Problems with Vegetable/Seed Oils
+Problems with Seed Oils

 - Highly processed: Refined using chemical solvents, bleaching, and deodorizing